Complete Guide to Share Certificates of a Hong Kong Company

 By contrast, a share certificate is issued by a company itself rather than by an independent third party.

-When a person ceased to be a shareholder of a company, it shall return its share certificate to such a company.
+When a person ceases to be a shareholder of a company, it shall return its share certificate to such a company.

-An officer of the company (usually its company secretary) shall take care of canceling such share certificate, usually by affixing a “Cancelled” stamp on the certificate.
+An officer of the company (usually its company secretary) shall take care of canceling such share certificate, usually by affixing a “Canceled” stamp on the certificate.

-This officer will then update the company’s register of members to reflect the date on which such shareholder ceased own shares of the company.
+This officer will then update the company's register of members to reflect the date on which such shareholders ceased to own shares of the company.

-You have not yet registered your Hong Kong company or opened your business account?
-Check our step-by-step guide to registering a company in Hong Kong in 2020.
+Have not yet registered your Hong Kong company or opened your business account?
+Check our step-by-step guide to registering a company in Hong Kong.

 Focus on your business, we take care of the rest.